30 Years Ago: Alice Cooper Goes Mainstream With ‘Trash’

 The rest of the group coalesced from far-flung origins, according to Cooper.
 Calling the Toronto-based Freezin a "young version" of his former guitarist Dennis Dunaway, he noted, "It's scary how much he looks like that.
 He plays all the classic material like 'Muscle of Love' and songs we haven't done onstage for years like 'Gutter Cats vs. the Jets' – all this early stuff, he plays it exact.
 And if I go off-course he goes: 'No, no, it goes like this.'
 Al, on the other hand, is much looser.
 He flies around the stage."

-Adding that he found Caradonna through Lita Ford, he admitted that he drew a blank when it came to his new keyboard player.
+Cooper found Caradonna through Lita Ford, and admitted he drew a blank when it came to his new keyboard player.
 "I don't know where he's from," laughed Cooper.
 "With a name like Sherinian, he should be my dentist."

 The record also included a number of high-profile guest appearances, including vocal cameos from Jon Bon Jovi and Aerosmith's Steven Tyler.
 "I wanted Jon to sing on 'Trash,' because none of the stuff he ever sings is as nasty as that," Cooper laughed, referencing the track 'Hell Is Living Without You,' a co-write between Cooper, Child, Bon Jovi, and Richie Sambora.
 "I wanted him to sing on something that he wasn't allowed to sing on his album."